Iliyan31/Bookmark-Manager/README.md

 9. Add bookmarks from Chrome with `import-from-chrome`.
 10. List all chrome bookmarks with `get-chrome-bookmarks`.

-When the user wants to leave the app, they can do it `logout`.
+When the user wants to leave the app, they can do it with the `logout` command.

 ## External libraries
 Here is list of all external libraries needed in order to run the project: